 The takeaway here for both employers and employees/candidates is to ensure that if remote work is to be a viable option, fibre broadband either in the home or in a nearby hub is an absolute must.

 Remote work not ideal for graduates or interns

 Unfortunately, we’ve heard that some employers have had no option but to postpone internships or pull out of hiring graduates.
 While at first glance it might seem like a move to reduce costs, particularly in relation to the expected economic impact of Covid-19, this isn’t quite true.

-Interns and graduates often require an experienced employee at their shoulder to walk them through various processes.
+Interns and graduates often require an experienced employee at their shoulder to walk them through various processes and bring them up to speed.
 They also require constant evaluation so they understand where they need to improve.
 In many cases, this is simply too great a task to undertake remotely.

 For these reasons, employers are placing less emphasis on their graduate and internship programs for now.
 Of course, this is only a temporary measure, but it has highlighted one of the unexpected difficulties of remote work for inexperienced hires.
 As a result, it’s possible that we may see more employers requiring a minimum period of on-site work for new employees prior to taking up a remote role.

 Generally speaking, we’ve been quite impressed with how employers and employees have both embraced the necessity for remote work.
 Companies have placed considerable trust in their employees’ abilities while many of those working from home that we have spoken to have enjoyed the experience.